 Home staging is unregulated, which means that there are no specific education requirements for staging homes.
-However, you should never discount the value of home stager training (or any design training, for that matter).
+However, you should never discount the value of professional home stager training (or any design training, for that matter).
 Employers and clients will want to see that you have a foundation of knowledge in staging, and a home staging class will do just that.
-Coming into a home and knowing how to de-clutter, de-personalize, and generally improve the space will build your career in ways you’ve never dreamed of – putting you on a successful path.
+Entering a home and knowing how to declutter, depersonalize, and generally improve the space will build your career in ways you’ve never dreamed of.

-Upon graduating from a home staging course, you’ll receive a certification that you’ll be able to use after your name, on your business cards, and various other places to show potential clients what you’re capable of.
-A staging certification separates the professionals from the amateurs, so be sure to get the proper training under your belt before seeking employment in the field!
+Once you graduate from your home staging course, you’ll receive a designation that you’ll be able to use after your name.
+Put it on your business cards, website, and resume to show potential clients that you’re a true pro.
+A staging certification separates the professionals from the amateurs, so get the proper training under your belt before you enter the job market!

 Visuals are everything

 You don’t need us to tell you that the design industry is extremely visual.
 The reality is, no matter how strong your resume is, most homeowners won’t give you the time of the day if you don’t have a professional design portfolio on hand.
 Think of your portfolio as a showcase of what you can do.
 Just beacuse you’re still in the early stages of your staging career doesn’t mean you can’t start thinking about your portfolio.